ETL, Data Engineering, Stream Processing, Apache Kafka, Apache Flink, Real-time Data

 Streaming ETL

-Streaming ETL processes data continuously as it arrives, transforming and loading records individually or in micro-batches within seconds or milliseconds.
+Streaming ETL processes data continuously as it arrives, transforming and loading records individually or in micro-batches (small groups of records processed together for efficiency) within seconds or milliseconds.

 Instead of waiting for scheduled intervals, streaming ETL pipelines react to new data events.
 When a user clicks a button, a sensor emits a reading, or a transaction occurs, the event flows through the pipeline immediately.
 Transformations happen in-flight, and results are continuously updated in the destination system.